icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/interceptor.md

 {% callout type="information" %}
 There is only one `LoggerInterceptor` class, one `CompressInterceptor` class etc. These interceptors can be installed in several different pipeline implementations, such as `Pipeline`, the implementation inside the builder created by `AddIceRpcInvoker`, or even your own custom pipeline class.
-Each pipeline implementation just needs its own set of `Use` extension methods.
+Each pipeline implementation just needs its own set of `Use{Name}` extension methods.
 {% /callout %}